 What is a LED?

 A light emitting diode (LED) is a semiconductor material based light source.
-LEDs are small in size and different materials produce different light wavelengths.
+LEDs are small in size and much more energy efficient than alternative light sources.

 What is UV?

-Ultraviolet (UV) is the portion of the light spectrum from 10nm to 380nm wavelengths just shorter than the human visible range.
+Ultraviolet (UV) is the portion of the light spectrum with wavelengths from 10nm to 380nm, which is just shorter than the human eye can detect.

 What are UV-LEDs used for?